 Hate breeds self-hate.
 And, self-hate can make you Quiet.
 That’s one of the things George Tillman, Jr.’s The Hate U Give makes very clear.
-And, Amandla Stenberg’s moving performance as Starr Carter makes even clearer just how scary hate and self-hate can be to fight.
+Amandla Stenberg’s moving performance as Starr Carter makes even clearer just how scary hate and self-hate can be to fight.
 Especially if people (police, for example) refuse to listen.
 I’m white and Jewish.
 I’ve never experienced extreme anti-semitism.
 So perhaps I’m one of those “privileged whites” Starr comes up against at Williamson School.
 I can empathize.
-Take action; and protest.
+Take action; protest.
 But I don’t know from the inside what it’s like …

-To be Black; poor; live in the ghetto; and fight the fight the people and families in The Hate U Give live every day of their lives.
+To be Black; poor; live in the ghetto; fight the fight that the people and families in The Hate U Give live every day of their lives.
 I am a psychologist and psychoanalyst, though.
 And, I specialize in early trauma; PTSD; and situations that lead to terror.
 And, rage.
-I know all too well that being heard; and finding a voice that can express anger; speak out against unfairness; is the best weapon of all.
+I know all too well that being heard; finding a voice that can express anger; speak out against unfairness; is the best weapon of all.

 THUG LIFE: Traumatizing Little Infants With Hate

 Speaking out isn’t so easy when you’re oppressed and scared from the time you’re born.
 We’re introduced to the realities of rapper Tupac’s THUG LIFE: “The Hate U Give Little Infants Fucks Everybody.”
-Maverick Carter (Russell Hornsby gives his kids, nine year old, Starr, ten year old, Seven (Lamar Johnson), and one year old Sekani (TJ Wright) “the talk.”
+Maverick Carter (Russell Hornsby gives his kids, nine-year-old, Starr, ten-year-old, Seven (Lamar Johnson), and one-year-old Sekani (TJ Wright) “the talk.”
 A sadly necessary talk.

 The talk, no surprise, is about being Black; hated by the police; and what to do if you‘re ever stopped: “Keep your hands where they can see them because it makes police nervous.
 It can get real dangerous, so don’t argue.
 This is how you’re going to act.
 We straight?”
 Sekani is only one.
 He’s still a baby.